DAC.digital, with leading European companies, is working on Battery Management Systems

 - Remote operation of autonomous vehicles for navigating in urban environments

-- Critical maritime decision support enhanced by distributed, AI enhanced edge and cloud solutions
+- Critical maritime decision support enhanced by distributed, AI-enhanced edge and cloud solutions

 - Cloud-featured battery management systems for electric vehicles

-- Edge-cloud-based clinical applications platform for image guided therapy and diagnostic imaging systems
+- Edge-cloud-based clinical applications platform for image-guided therapy and diagnostic imaging systems

-- Critical wastewater treatment decision support enhanced by distributed, AI enhanced edge and cloud solutions
+- Critical wastewater treatment decision support enhanced by distributed, AI-enhanced edge and cloud solutions

-“We are on the pathway of digital transformation, however, safety-critical applications are still deployed as standalone systems because it’s the only way to ensure system’s safety, security, and performance simultaneously”, says Sasa Marinkovic, Coordinator of the TRANSACT project.
-“TRANSACT will extend the existing edge/cloud technologies in order to support safety-critical applications and will enable a transition from standalone systems to an ecosystem of digital propositions”.
+“We are on the pathway of digital transformation, however, safety-critical applications are still deployed as standalone systems because it’s the only way to ensure the system’s safety, security, and performance simultaneously”, says Sasa Marinkovic, Coordinator of the TRANSACT project.
+“TRANSACT will extend the existing edge/cloud technologies to support safety-critical applications and will enable a transition from standalone systems to an ecosystem of digital propositions”.

 “Cooperation with representatives of the European automotive industry in the BMS area is essential for the development of our company.
 We enter the field of safety-critical systems and position our R&D in the automotive value chain.
-What’s more, the project is an opportunity to develop new markets for our technology.
+Moreover, the project is an opportunity to develop new markets for our technology.
 We see new applications for DevOps dedicated to embedded software, MLOps tools, or our proprietary onboard computing platform, which we now equip with edge AI capabilities.” – comments Dr Mateusz Bonecki, Head of Innovation at DAC.digital.

 DAC.digital is a company born out of numerous R&D projects completed in the past 11 years.
 We are a team of engineers & problem solvers who deliver value across IoT, hardware, embedded systems, big data, machine learning, DLT, DevOps, and software engineering.
 We help industry leaders to boost the efficiency of their value network.
 Our software and hardware integration technologies influence how the network produces benefits and increases assets for our customers.
-We work on the intersection of technology, science, and business.
+We work at the intersection of technology, science, and business.

-We specialize in Custom Software Solutions, SaaS applications, Blockchain, IoT, Data Analytics, Enterprise Integration for Logistics, Transport, Mobility, MedTech, and Agriculture industry.
+We specialize in Custom Software Solutions, SaaS applications, Blockchain, IoT, Data Analytics, and Enterprise Integration for Logistics, Transport, Mobility, MedTech, and Agriculture industry.